ucsb-cs/cTurtle_screenshot/README.md

-The `cTurtle` python package contained within this directory provides a drop-in replacement for the original cTurtle.py module with the addition of providing a transparent ability to save PNG images of the final canvas state.
+The `cTurtle` python package and `turtle.py` module contained within this directory provides a drop-in replacement for the original cTurtle.py module and turtle module respectively with the addition of providing a transparent ability to save PNG images of the final canvas state.

-To use this package simply replace your existing cTurtle.py with the directory cTurtl.
+To use this either either of these replacements simply replace your existing cTurtle.py with the directory cTurtle.
+For `turtle` just drop the file `turtle.py` into the directory with your script.
+For either cTurtle or turtle, you will also need to copy the `turtlecapture.py` file into the same directory.
 You will also need to have the `convert` program provided by imagemagick on your system's path in order for the PNG to be saved.

-By default, the modified cTurtle package will behave exactly as before.
+By default, the modified module/package will behave exactly as before.
 However, when the environment variable SAVEIMAGE is set, an PNG image will be saved to the same location as whatever python program you run is contained.
 The image name will be whatever value you set to the SAVEIMAGE environment variable with `.png` appended.

 For instance, if you want to save a snapshot as `example_output.png` of the window resulting from the program `example.py`, you need only set the